9 steps to make your Development EV (Electric Vehicle) Ready

 2. Get a switchboard that will support your chargers

 In order to power several charging stations for the future, it is vital to have a distribution board that can maintain the charger’s capacity.
 Older residential apartment buildings are equipped with a low 63 amp single phase switchboard, this was able to meet all the needs for a standard apartment building in the past, but in the present times it will not offer you or your client a scalable solution.
 In order to prepare for the EV trend as seen in Norway and Europe, larger switchboards will be needed.
 In an Ideal world, EVSE would want a 160-250amp switchboard to use.
-As to use a 7.2kw charger to its maximum capacity it will need 32amps of power, with 8amps of power being the minimum it can use with load management.
+As to use a 7.2 kW charger to its maximum capacity it will need 32amps of power, with 8amps of power being the minimum recommended with load management.
 Please refer to the table below

 What is Load Management?